tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

 ## Capturing the Recording

 The trickiest part is capturing a recording with the webcam overlay without having to shell out money for something like [Camtasia][1].
-I tried a couple products, but eventually found a free product called [CamStudio][2] that allows you to add text or video overlays while it&#8217;s recording the screen or a window.
+I tried a couple products, but eventually found a free product called [CamStudio][2] that allows you to add text or video overlays while it's recording the screen or a window.

 ### Steps: